alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

   -  the total number of people employed by an organization
   -  the wages and salaries paid out in a year
   -  a list of employees to be paid and the amount due to each

+**Legislation** refers to laws enacted by a legislative body.
+In Canada there are many legislative sources that payroll practitioners must comply with at two separate levels ─ the federal and the provincial/territorial governments.
+Later in the chapter we will explore the compliance requirements for the various pieces of legislation from these sources.

+**Compliance** is the observance of official requirements.
+For payroll practitioners, this means performing payroll functions according to federal and provincial/territorial legislative and non-governmental stakeholder requirements.

+The legislative requirements are termed statutory.
+This means they are enacted, created, or regulated by statute, a law enacted by the legislative branch of a government.
+Fines and penalties can be imposed if an organization is not in compliance with the legislative requirements in each jurisdiction.

+When dealing with federal and provincial/territorial government agencies, payroll practitioners must know the many pieces of legislation that regulate their work and the compliance requirements associated with each.
+Payroll practitioners are responsible for ensuring their organization is compliant with all payroll related legislation, thus eliminating the potential for any fines or penalties.

+In payroll, there are also compliance requirements from other non-government stakeholders, for example, union collective agreements or group insurance policies.
+Payroll practitioners must therefore ensure the organization is compliant with all stakeholder requirements.